-#10: Tiwa Savage – Celia
+#10 Tiwa Savage – Celia

 Nigeria’s Tiwa Savage named her fourth album for her mother.
 It’s a grab bag, veering from commercial fare like the Sam Smith duet ‘Temptation’ to deeply personal songs like the hymn-like ‘Celia’s Song’.
 It’s easily the least consistent record on this list, but highlights like ‘Koroba’, ‘Dangerous Love’, and ‘Glory’ kept me coming back.

-#9: Ela Minus – Acts of Rebellion
+#9 Ela Minus – Acts of Rebellion

-Bogotá-born Ela Minus released her full length debut in 2020, after previously serving as a drummer in a hardcore punk band and as a synthesizer designer.
+Bogotá-born Ela Minus released her full-length debut in 2020, after previously serving as a drummer in a hardcore punk band and as a synthesizer designer.
 Acts of Rebellion adds a human element to electronica with gorgeous songs like ‘They Told Us It Was Hard But They Were Wrong’.
 Minus’ stilted English on songs like ‘Dominique’ recalls Kraftwerk, while instrumentals like ‘Pocket Piano’ are ambient and lovely.

-#8: Taylor Swift – Folklore
+#8 Taylor Swift – Folklore

 Genre: Indie folk

-#7: Gillian Welch – Boots No. 2: The Lost Songs (Volumes 1, 2, and 3)
+#7 Gillian Welch – Boots No. 2: The Lost Songs (Volumes 1, 2, and 3)

-In late 2002, Gillian Welch and Dave Rawlings recorded 48 songs in a weekend to fulfill a publishing deal.
+In late 2002, Gillian Welch and Dave Rawlings recorded 48 songs in a weekend to fulfil a publishing deal.
 After the tapes were nearly destroyed by a tornado earlier this year, they released them over three volumes.
 Some of these songs showcase a looser and more playful side of Welch that differs from her tightly constructed studio albums.
 It’s pleasing that terrific Welch material like ‘Beautiful Boy’ and ‘Picasso’ have finally seen the light of day.

-#6: Katie Pruitt – Expectations
+#6 Katie Pruitt – Expectations

-#5: HAIM – Women In Music Pt.
+#5 HAIM – Women In Music Pt.
 III

-The first two records from this L.A. trio of sisters were charming.
+The first two records from L.A. trio of sisters HAIM were charming.
 Their third is a huge step forward, adding personality to their lovely harmonies and slick L.A. sound.
 Women In Music Part III is impressively diverse, from the R&B throwback of ‘3am’ to the raw and acoustic ‘Man From The Magazine’.
 The three impressive singles from 2019, ‘Now I’m In It’, ‘Summer Girl’, and ‘Hallelujah’, are held back as bonus tracks – the rest of the album stands proudly without them.

-#4: Owen Pallett – Island
+#4 Owen Pallett – Island

 Genre: Chamber pop

-#3: Jessie Ware – What’s Your Pleasure?
+#3 Jessie Ware – What’s Your Pleasure?

 Disco revival provided escapism from a bizarre 2020.
 Dua Lipa’s Future Nostalgia was brilliant for its first nine tracks and Roisin Murphy’s quirky Róisín Machine was fun.
-But the best nu-disco came from eminently likeable Londoner Jessie Ware, who brings a refreshing normalcy to the table.
+But the best nu-disco came from eminently likeable Londoner Jessie Ware, who brings refreshing normalcy to the table.
 Sophisticated and sumptuous tracks like ‘Adore You’ and ‘Remember Where You Are’ share space with quirky dance tracks like ‘The Kill’ and ‘Ooh La La’.

-#2: The 1975 – Notes on a Conditional Form
+#2 The 1975 – Notes on a Conditional Form

 The 1975 flourish when they defy the usual rules of record-making – their best records are long and sprawling.
 Notes on a Conditional Form is eclectic and immersive, as the Manchester quarter barrel through everything from hardcore punk to acoustic folk.
-Expert mimics, The 1975 try everything from dub to 1990s shoegaze, although shiny 1980s pop songs like ‘If You’re Too Shy’ are still their calling card.
+Expert mimics, The 1975 take on everything from dub to 1990s shoegaze, although shiny 1980s pop songs like ‘If You’re Too Shy’ are still their calling card.

-#1: Tricot – Makkuro and 10
+#1 Tricot – Makkuro and 10

 Genre: Math pop